MrSarno/MrSarno/README.md

 I'm currently focusing on learing the excellent Go (/ Golang) after which I plan to learn Java.

-I also have an interest in learning both C and Python's Django framework, however Java is uniquly valuable in the Irish jobs market and will therefore be my next priority.
+I also have an interest in learning both C and Python's Django framework, however Java is uniquly valuable in the Irish jobs market and is therefore my next priority.
 So many languages, so little time!